nodecattel/asteroid/replit.md

 # Astroid

 ## Overview
-Astroid is a trading bot for Aster Dex cryptocurrency exchange, designed to automate trading volume generation.
+Astroid is a trading bot designed for the Aster Dex cryptocurrency exchange, automating trading volume generation.
 It supports multiple bot instances, each managing a specific market pair, and features a real-time, terminal-inspired dashboard for monitoring and configuration.
-The project includes password-based authentication, centralized API credential management, and comprehensive security measures.
-It aims to be a robust, efficient, and user-friendly platform for automated volume generation, with dynamic market loading and Docker-based deployment.
+Key capabilities include password-based authentication, centralized API credential management, dynamic market loading, and Docker-based deployment, aiming to provide a robust, efficient, and user-friendly platform for automated volume generation.

-**Branding**: Features custom Astroid logo (white asteroid with rings) prominently displayed on login page, dashboard header, and as favicon.
-Logo file: `attached_assets/asteroid_1761014274709.png`.

 ## User Preferences
 Preferred communication style: Simple, everyday language.